Kotlin-server-squad/zoomsdk/README.md

 // This call blocks the current thread until the result is available.
 // It is designed to be called from a non-coroutine context. val scheduledMeetings = callSync { meetingsSDK.listScheduled() }

+// It is a good fit for Java interop.
+Provide your own executor if needed. val executor = Executors.newFixedThreadPool(4) val scheduledMeetings = callSync(executor) { meetingsSDK.listScheduled() }
 ```

 ## Exception Handling